 - If successful, you will be emailed a voucher code which you can then present to your OZEV-approved installer (like Pod Point).
-Your installer will then use to it claim the grant after the installation is complete.
+Your installer will then use it to claim the grant after the installation is complete.

 - The voucher code is valid for 120 days from the date of issue.

 What are the benefits of electric car charging stations for businesses?